-In some situations, you can ask your realtor to request a list of comparables from the buyer’s realtor.
+You can ask your realtor to request a list of comparables from the buyer’s realtor in some situations.
 Why?
 Because it may be possible that the buyer’s agent doesn’t even have a list of comparables or familiarity with your specific neighborhood.
 If this is the case, the buyer’s realtor may have given their client a skewed perspective of competitive/comparable prices.

 Prepare for the counteroffer to your counterofferPrepare for the counteroffer to your counteroffer

 Agreeing on a purchase price is a game of chess.
 Remaining patient, prepare for some back and forth.

 One negotiation strategy to a low ball offer is countering with the smallest and final price you’re willing to accept.
 For the most part, this eliminates the back and forth right then and there.

 Another negotiation strategy is countering the offer back to the full price.
 It shows the buyer that you are not “playing games.”
 You only want serious offers.
 Of course, this strategy potentially ends negotiations with the buyer on the spot.

 Another counteroffer option is to offer a slight price reduction—$5,000 to $10,000 for a $300,000 home, or $10,000 to $25,000 for a $1 million home, for example.
 It’s important to explain your reasoning.
 Your listing agent can present the buyer with a list of comparable properties.
 Then the buyer sees that your home is listed at a competitive price.
 Your realtor should also point out all of your home’s features and amenities.
 It backs up your asking price.

 Setting your home’s list price slightly under comparable properties is one way to make your home stand out.
 It encourages reasonable offers right away.
 Another strategy to attract buyers is setting a commission slightly above the going rate.
 This encourages agents to show your home.